-(For more articles and Q&As on the meeting of creditors, see Nolo's The Meeting of Creditors (341 Hearing) topic area.)
+(For more articles and Q&As on the meeting of creditors, see The Meeting of Creditors (341 Hearing) topic area.)

 Read on to learn more about what happens after your meeting of creditors.

-Below, we discuss what happens if your Chapter 13 meeting of creditors is concluded, continued, or set for a confirmation hearing.
+You can expect one of the following events to occur after a Chapter 13 meeting of creditors is concluded, continued, or set for a confirmation hearing.

 In that case, the confirmation hearing will usually be a simple hearing where the trustee will tell the judge that your case should be confirmed (approved).
 The trustee will let you know whether you need to appear at the confirmation hearing.
 If your case is confirmed, then you simply need to make monthly payments according to your repayment plan until it is paid off (usually three to five years) before you can receive your discharge.
 (For more on the confirmation hearing, see The Chapter 13 Confirmation Hearing.)

 Similar to Chapter 7 bankruptcy, the trustee can continue your meeting of creditors to another date for any of the reasons discussed above.
 The trustee will let you know exactly what’s required at the hearing.
 After you provide the necessary information, the trustee may take the next hearing off calendar if he or she is satisfied.
 If a creditor wants more time with you, you can expect the continued hearing to go forward.

 When you file for Chapter 13 bankruptcy, you’re responsible for filing a proposed repayment plan that sets forth the amount you’ll pay each creditor.
 You’ll file it before your meeting of creditors, so, if the trustee sees a problem, it will likely be brought up at the meeting of creditors.
 Many times such issues get resolved informally.